RetroPie/RetroPie-Docs/docs/FAQ.md

 ### Why can't I SSH as root anymore?

-Starting with RetroPie 3.0 BETA 3 the root password was disabled (as is the case for Raspbian by default and many other linux distros).
+The root password is disabled by default (as is the case for Raspbian and many other linux distros).

 If you would like to re-enable root access, in the terminal type: